-We are a leading, foreign-owned, commercial forestry plantation operator in the PRC.
-As at September 30, 2008, we had approximately 314,000 hectares of forestry plantations located in southern, south-western and eastern China.
+We are a leading, foreign-owned, commercial forestry plantation operator in the People's Republic of China ("PRC").
+As at June 30, 2008, we had approximately 327,000 hectares of forestry plantations located in southern, south-western and eastern China.

+We began operations in 1994 as was of the first few foreign and privately-managed companies involved in forest products in China.
 Our principal businesses include the ownership and management of forestry plantation trees, the sale of standing timber and wood logs, and complementary manufacturing of downstream engineered-wood products.